kevinjesse/machine-learning-interview-questions/list_of_questions_mathematics.md

 ## Basics of Probability and Informaion Theory
 1. Compare "Frequentist probability" vs. "Bayesian probability"?
+  **Frequenist**
+  - It is an interpretation of probability that an event's probability is limited by its relative frequence in a large number of trials i.e p = lim n->inf k/n.
+If our distribution is bernoulli w/ 1 has probability p and 0 has 1-p then the sample success rate would be p' = (X_1 + ... + X_n )/n .
+We can talk about p' conditional on p but not the other way around.
+  - The previous probability is a random variable and the convidence interval is depe
 1. What is a random variable?
 1. What is a probability distribution?
 1. What is a probability mass function?